Price of the dollar today Saturday, how is the exchange rate

-Today, Saturday, February 5, 2022, the dollar quotes at $20.6341 pesos per unit, with an upward trend.
-According to Banxico’s latest report, the spot interbank dollar ended Friday at 20.6693 units.
+Today, Saturday, February 12, 2022, the dollar quotes at $20.5400 pesos per unit, with a downward trend.
+According to Banxico’s latest report, the spot interbank dollar ended yesterday Friday at $20.5425 units.

 Price of the dollar in Mexican banks: